ratepay/magento2-module/README.md

 For further information and prerequisites depending on module installation from adminarea please follow the official Magento 2 documentation : http://devdocs.magento.com/guides/v2.1/comp-mgr/module-man/compman-checklist.html

 ## Changelog

+### Version 1.1.6 - Released 2019-10-16
+* Changed folder structure to standard Github Repo structure for Magento2 modules
+* Added feature to choose between direct-debit and banktransfer for installment methods
+* Added success notification when installment plan was updated in checkout
+* Added check and errormessage for partial bundle refunds
+* Fixed translations

 ### Version 1.1.5 - Released 2019-07-31
 * Implemented the opportunity to configure backend orders